hydephp/develop/docs/digging-deeper/navigation.md

 #### Basic Priority Syntax

-The cleanest way is to use the list-style syntax where each item will get the priority calculated according to its position in the list, plus an offset of `500`.
+A nice and simple way to define the order of pages, is to add their route keys as a simple list array.
+We'll then match that array order.

+It may be useful to know that we internally will assign a priority calculated according to its position in the list, plus an offset of `500`.
 The offset is added to make it easier to place pages earlier in the list using front matter or with explicit priority settings.

 ```php
 // filepath: config/hyde.php